botdes/component-test/PITCHME.md

 #### Component test
 ![test pyramid](p2_2.png)

-Note: test naming is difficult: Integration, Component, System, Functional, Acceptance
+Note: test naming is difficult: Integration, Component, System, Functional, Acceptance.
 advice: agree about naming in your team.
 ---
 * Unit test - test only one class
 * Integration - test integration with infrastructure (db, queues)
 * <b>Component - test the whole microservice</b>
 * Smoke - verify end to end in runitime environment
-Note: vs integration: whole component not only one dependency, business requirements vs smoke: only one component, differents paths, close but not identical to real
+Note: Unit test - small obvious, Integration - like unit but with infra, Component - buisness requirements, Smoke - e2e in real life.
 ---
 ### Component vs Integration
 * Whole component, not only one dependency